Why Godot is right for you

 Use building blocks called nodes to create more complex and reusable scenes.
 Add scripts to your scenes and customize built-in behavior to implement your unique game mechanics.
 Rely on composition and node hierarchy to make game logic clear at a glance.

 Make your scenes into full-featured components, with tools for your designers to tweak and adjust the look and function.
 Share your components with the community of like-minded developers as addons and templates.

 Create data-driven elements with custom resources

 New in 4.0: Define scriptable objects called resources to describe characters, entities, and data structures in your game.
 Use your custom objects directly in the editor by assigning them to nodes.
-Resources come with high-level API to store and read them, and they support every Godot type, including other resources.
+Resources come with a high-level API to store and read them, and they support every Godot type, including other resources.

 Coding tools that fit your needs